blprentice/mod16_statistics_and_R/README.md

-## Summary Statistics on Suspention Coils
+## Summary Statistics on Suspension Coils

 MechaCar design specifications require that variance of the suspension coils must not exceed 100 pounds per square inch.
 We ran summary statistics on the Suspension_Coil data; here is what we found: